nikvas0/currency-rates/README.md

 # currency-rates
-singleton for working with currency exchange rates
+Singleton for working with currency exchange rates.

 Example
 ```golang